cwrenhold/neovim-init.lua/README.md

 ## Plugin scripts

 In the [after](./after/plugin/) folder, you can find the configuration for specific plugins.
 In theory, these are logically grouped if they are related (e.g. for [lsp](./after/plugin/lsp.lua).

+### LSPs, Formatters, etc.

+You can check which LSPs are installed and running with the `:Mason` command.
+From there, you can manually install any additional LSPs, or see which ones have been automatically installed fro you.
+This will also be where LSPs will need to be updated from.
+Other tools are also available via `:Mason`, for example formatters.

+Some LSPs, for example omnisharp, will require you to have additional tools on your machine in order to install them.
+A common one is `unzip`, which is required by Omnisharp.
+You will need to install this outside of Neovim before you will be able to install an LSP which depends on this.